Modular equalities for complex reflection arrangements

 \begin{theorem} For a complex reflection arrangement $\A$ of rank at least $3$, the following hold. \begin{enumerate} \item If $p>3$, then $\beta_p(\A)=0$. \item $\beta_2(\A)\neq 0 \Leftrightarrow \beta_2(\A)=2 \Leftrightarrow \A$ supports a $4$-net $\Leftrightarrow \A$ is the Hessian arrangement. \item The only cases when $\beta_3(\A)\neq 0$ are: $\A(m,1,3)$ with $m \equiv 1 \;(\text{mod} \;3)$, where $\beta_3=1$; $\A(m,m,3)$ with $m \geq 2$, where $\beta_3=1$ if $m \nequiv 0 \;(\text{mod}\; 3)$ and otherwise $\beta_3=2$; $\A(m,m,4)$, where $\beta_3=1$. \item In particular, $\beta_p(\A) \leq 2$, for all primes $p$. \end{enumerate} \end{theorem}

 We imposed the rank condition since the Aomoto-Betti numbers for arrangements of rank at most $2$ are known (see for instance \cite{MP}).
-Moreover, when $\A =\A(m,m,2)$, when $m \equiv 0 \;(\text{mod}\; p)$ it is easy to see that $\beta_p(\A) = m-2$.
+Moreover, when $\A =\A(m,m,2)$ with $m \equiv 0 \;(\text{mod}\; p)$ it is easy to see that $\beta_p(\A) = m-2$.
 Thus, the conclusion of Theorem \ref{thm:b}\eqref{b4} no longer holds, for $m>4$.

 The resonance varieties $\RR^1_q(\A, \C)$ are quite well-understood, due to work by Falk, Libgober, Marco-Buzun\'{a}riz and Yuzvinsky; see \cite{FY}, \cite{MB}.
 There are results in positive characteristic which show a different qualitative behaviour of resonance in this case; see for instance Falk \cite{F07}.
 The complete picture over $\FF_p$ largely remains a mystery.
-Our Theorems \ref{thm:b} and \ref{thm:a}, together with recent vanishing results due to Dimca and Sticlaru (\cite{Di}, \cite{PS14}, support the modular conjecture from \cite{PS14}, for the important class of complex reflection arrangements.
+Our Theorems \ref{thm:b} and \ref{thm:a}, together with recent vanishing results due to Dimca and Sticlaru (\cite{Di}, \cite{DiS}), verify the strong modular conjecture from \cite{PS14}, for the important class of complex reflection arrangements.